Contents

 The Problem (What is Happening)

-• "Glue not adhering" on random lots
+• “Glue not adhering” on some lots but not others

 Why It Happens (Root Causes You Can Test)